 Because of the growth of programs and services over the years the James J. Hill Reference Library officially became the James J. Hill Center in 2013.

 For nearly a century the historic Reference Library has provided a blend of services that enables business people, students and scholars alike to access the best in practical business information.
-We look forward to building the the economic value of our community by providing a complete host of library services and a gathering space where the next great idea will be born.
+We look forward to building the economic value of our community by providing a complete host of library services and a gathering space where the next great idea will be born.